apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 )
 ```

-In this example, the developers may tweak the tile sizes and measure the performance of the
+In this manual scheduling example, the developers tweak the tile sizes and measure the performance of the
 generated kernels to explore the opportunities of potential optimization.

 Generally speaking, while writing a schedule, there are often some parameters that are hard to